 More recently, Post Keynesian Economics (PKE) and Modern Monetary Theory (MMT) have demonstrated that in a modern monetary system interest rates are not determined in the way neoclassicals have traditionally supposed.
-Operationally, the short-term nominal interest rate is an exogenous policy choice.
+Operationally, the short-term nominal interest rate is an exogenous policy variable.
 Longer nominal rates could also be set by the central bank if it so desired, but otherwise tend to move in line with shorter rates on the basis of inflationary expectations and arbitrage.

 The interest-rate target of the central bank (nominal rate) is therefore a policy variable.
 The inflation rate is also largely policy determined.
 Moreover, the central bank can maintain whatever nominal interest-rate target is desired irrespective of fiscal policy and the inflationary implications of fiscal settings.
 This means that the real rate of interest is also ultimately a policy variable.

-One important implication is that budget deficits do not cause higher interest rates, and so cannot be said to crowd out private investment.
-In fact, to the contrary, budget deficits in isolation would drive the short-term interest rate to zero due to an influx of reserves.
+One important implication is that fiscal deficits do not in themselves cause higher interest rates, and so cannot be said financially to crowd out private investment.
+In fact, to the contrary, fiscal deficits in isolation would drive the short-term interest rate to zero due to an influx of reserves.
 If the central bank is intent on targeting a positive nominal rate, it needs to step in to maintain its target, by either selling bonds to eradicate excess reserves or paying its policy interest rate on reserves.

-One reason for different interpretations of the sectoral balances identity is ongoing disagreement over causation.
+The reason for differing interpretations of the sectoral balances identity is ongoing disagreement over causation.
 However, the neoclassical view of causation has been discredited by Kalecki, Keynes and the capital debates, and also relies on arguments that do not apply to a modern monetary system.

-Kalecki’s behavioral observation that capitalists and governments can choose what they spend but not what they receive in income (or, in the case of government, extinguish in taxes) suggests that it is autonomous expenditures (private investment, government expenditure, export demand) that determine the level of saving, tax revenue and import spending.
+The Kaleckian behavioral observation that economic actors can choose what they spend but not what they receive in income (or, in the case of government, extinguish in taxes) suggests that it is autonomous expenditures (private investment, government expenditure, export demand) that determine the level of saving, tax revenue and import spending.

-The insights of Kalecki and Keynes indicate that a spontaneous increase in private saving results in a build up of unsold inventories and cutbacks in production and income that are likely to thwart the additional intended private saving.
+Further, a spontaneous increase in private saving will result in a build up of unsold inventories and cutbacks in production and income that are likely to thwart the additional intended private saving.
 Falling demand and income are not conducive to a strengthening in private investment.
 In this context, falling nominal interest rates may not be sufficient to induce increased expenditure.
 If prices are also falling, it is not even clear that the real rate of interest will fall.